 Professor John Thwaites presents on Behaviour Change and the SDGs

-The workshop was attended by senior officials from economic and social planning ministries in Malaysia, China, Indonesia and Vietnam, and was delivered by four of the biggest names in sustainability: Professor Jeffrey Sachs, Guido Schmidt-Traub (Executive Director of the Sustainable Development Solutions Network), Professor Wing Thye Woo (Director of the Jeffrey Sachs Centre) and Prof Thwaites himself.
+The workshop was attended by senior officials from economic and social planning ministries in Malaysia, China, Indonesia and Vietnam and was delivered by four of the biggest names in sustainability: Professor Jeffrey Sachs, Guido Schmidt-Traub (Executive Director of the Sustainable Development Solutions Network), Professor Wing Thye Woo (Director of the Jeffrey Sachs Centre) and Professor Thwaites himself.

 “I conducted an exercise to get the officials to identify particular behaviours they wanted to change from the list of potential problems,” explains John.

-As chair of BWA, John Thwaites is committed to using behavioural science to help achieve the Sustainable Development Goals.
-He presented participants with copies of the BehaviourWorks “Method” – a publication about a three-phase change kit for unpacking problems, identifying drivers and barriers to behaviours, and trialing interventions.
+As chair of BWA, John Thwaites is committed to using behavioural science to help achieve the SDGs.
+He presented participants with copies of the BehaviourWorks Method – a publication about a three-phase change kit for unpacking problems, identifying drivers and barriers to behaviours and trialling interventions.
 It proved to be very popular.

-“I was extremely proud of the outstanding work that BehaviourWorks has done in developing ‘The Method’”.
-Prof John Thwaites.
+“I was extremely proud of the outstanding work that BehaviourWorks has done in developing ‘The Method’,” said Professor Thwaites.

-John believes these kinds of workshops are vital in terms of generating knowledge about behavior change tools and techniques to improve the implementation of sustainable development throughout Asia.
+He believes these kinds of workshops are vital in terms of generating knowledge about behaviour change tools and techniques to improve the implementation of sustainable development throughout Asia.